synle/aura_autocomplete_sublime/README.md

 # Salesforce Aura (Lightning)  Autocomplete for Sublime Text 3

-## To Compile the autocomplete from Aura githu
+## To Compile the autocomplete from Aura github
 ```
    #download and install node
    #if you use home brew